frandiox/vite-ssr/README.md

 })
 ```

 Beware that, in development, Vite uses plain Node.js + Connect for middleware.
 Therefore, the `request` and `response` objects might differ from your production environment if you use any server framework such as Fastify, Express.js or Polka.
+If you want to use your own server during development, check [Middleware Mode](#middleware-mode).

 ### Editing Response and redirects